Bible Timeline Events in April 2025

 April 20 – Nisan 12

-Ahava: Ezra and the second group of returning captives departed from the River of Ahava on this day as they made their way from Babylon to Jerusalem.
-Ezra 8:31
+📖 Ezra’s Journey from Babylon – Ezra and the second group of returning exiles departed from the River of Ahava on their journey towards Jerusalem.
+(Ezra 8:31)

 April 21 – Nisan 13